sandy98/reagent-chess-board/README.md

   1. `lein clean`
   2. `lein cljsbuild once prod`

-C. Finally
-  View `resources/public/index.html` in your browser
+C. Finally, view `resources/public/index.html` in your browser

 To note: chess moves aren't verified, you can move anywhere, this is just a glorified drag'n  drop exercise (for now)